swamp-lang/website/content/roadmap/_index.md

 The compiler treats the variable as mutable during the initializer expression (loop body), but immutable after the initializer completes.

-## Optimization: Optional Aggregates Using Zero Pointer
+## ABI: Optimization: Optional Aggregates Using Zero Pointer

 An optimization for optional aggregate types where the pointer itself serves as the discriminant.
 Instead of wrapping in a union with a separate tag, a zero pointer represents `none` and a non-zero pointer represents `some`.